Age Groups for Fencers

 Individual Instruction: This is for fencers who want to develop quickly and advance to higher skill levels.
 Individual instruction develops the refined movements, perceptions and strategies needed for success in competition.
 Group instruction develops about 70% of fencing skills and knowledge.
 The refined 30% is obtained only with individual instruction.
 To learn more click on this link to go the the page for individual instruction.

 Medieval Combat: This is a class which studies the swordsmanship during medieval times emphasizing the German school of fighting.
 Another name for this type of swordsmanship is Western Martial Arts.
-Two handed swords plus other fighting equipment is used.
+Two handed swords, one handed log swords, daggers, plus other fighting equipment is used.
 Lead instructor Brandon Foat is an expert on all aspects of Medieval times.
 It is a continuous study of techniques of fighting using various weapons such as long sword, two handed swords and sword and buckler.
-During Monday practices one handed weapons and sword with buckler are practiced.
-Thursday and Saturday practices are for the two handed weapons.
 It is partially class practice, partially combat practice and partially a discussion on the use of techniques for the different weapons.
 A strict age limit of 16 is required.
-No one younger is allowed for any reason.
+No one younger is allowed.
 For more about Medieval Combat click this link.
 Click here "Enrollment and Info" to go to the registration page.